 This coffee table classic is beautifully designed, much like the Airstreams that grace its pages.
 It is also compulsively readable and tells the story of Wally Byam and his legacy with just enough detail.
 The pictures are gorgeous but the stories about Byam and his international “Caravan Club” are even better.
 Who’s up for a cross country trip…..from Cape Town to Cairo!?

 This chunky tome is chock full of kitschy visual memorabilia about the travel trailer and its role in American pop culture.
-Phil was a guest on episode #26 of our RV Family Travel Atlas podcast (Meet Mr. Trailerama) and he beguiled us with tales of vintage campers, quirky entrepreneurs, and Hollywood starlets.
+Phil was a guest on episode #26 of The RV Atlas podcast (Meet Mr. Trailerama) and he beguiled us with tales of vintage campers, quirky entrepreneurs, and Hollywood starlets.
 From cartoons, to sheet music, to magazine covers, Trailerama will satisfy the wanderlust of any member of the travel trailer tribe.

 3. Vintage Camper Trailers by Paul and Caroline Lacitinola